Vlorë Castle

-Vlorë Castle (Kalaja e Vlorës) was a castle in Vlorë, Albania.
+Vlorë Castle (Kalaja e Vlorës or Kalaja e Skelës) was a castle in Vlorë, Albania.
 It was built in 1537 during the reign of Suleiman the Magnificent and existed until 1906.
 It was one of the biggest military structures of the Ottoman Empire in the Balkans and had an especially strategic importance for the Ottomans.

 Background

 While preparing his Corfu Campaign Sultan Suleiman the Magnificent spent some time in Vlora from the 13th of July 1537 until the 18th of August 1537.
 It was during his stay that the building of the castle was started.
 The town of Vlora had a strategic importance to the Ottomans, as it could be used as a bridgehead to Western Europe.
 It was in 1480 that the Ottomans first used the strategic important bay to send troops to Italy and capture the castle of Otranto.

 Mimar Sinan was most probably involved in designing the castle, as he accompanied Sulemain during his Corfu Campaign as a military engineer.
 Another important building built in Vlora during that time by Mimar Sinan was the Muradie Mosque.

 During the Sixth Ottoman-Venetian war the castle was captured by Venetian forces in 1690.
 Together with the town of Vlora and its surroundings they were held by the Republic of Venice until the reconquest of the Ottomans in 1691.